CompareTheo/automated_oclc_work_id_search/README.md

 ## Acknowledgments

-* OCLC OAuth 2.0 code belongs in its entirety to [Karen Coombs](https://github.com/librarywebchic)
+* OCLC OAuth 2.0 code belongs in its entirety to [Karen Coombs](https://github.com/librarywebchic) and has NOT be substantially changed from its original form.
 * All other idea generation, workflow execution, and code production belongs to [Jason C. Mitchell](https://github.com/CompareTheo)